HunterXProgrammer/Tasker-mdtest-v4/SOME_TIPS.md

     All done.
 While mdtest is running, you can use the **"Send Messages"** Project to send rows and rows of messages to single contacts/groups.

-  - You can now easily scan the QR Code on devices connected to the same Wi-Fi network.
+  - You can now easily scan the QR Code on devices connected to the same Wi-Fi/Hotspot network.